 Meet the counselors

 I love being a counselor.
 I feel privileged to hear people’s stories – even the incredibly sad ones – and help them discover their own resilience and strength in the face of adversity.
 It is an honor to be allowed into someone’s inner world and join with them in the healing process.
 I work well with individuals who have experienced trauma, loss, and violence; those who struggle with mood issues or learning disabilities; individuals impacted by domestic violence; people struggling with anxiety; and individuals experiencing changes in their lives.
 Some days I have a partner in the office.
-Her name is Chica and she is a 10-year-old, mixed breed dog who enjoys the snacks and extra attention that come with trips to the office.
+Her name is Chica, and she is a 12-year-old, mixed breed dog who enjoys the snacks and extra attention that come with trips to the office.
 If you see us in the hallway, please stop to say hello!
 She is a Canine Good Citizen which means she welcomes hellos, pets, and any food you may be willing to part with.

 Being a counselor has always been a privilege to me.
 I love people and their stories.
 I know that everyone is different and unique, and I get to walk with people on their individual journeys.
 I love to rejoice with them in the successes as well as sit with them in the hard, sad, and unknown.
 I know that life can feel overwhelming and lonely at times.
 My desire would be to offer hope to those who are having difficulty seeing it on their own, to offer skills and tools to deal with real life, and to walk with individuals as they find meaning in their journeys.

 Green Bay Campus | Student Center |

 Monday-Thursday: 8:00 a.m.-5:00 p.m.

-Friday: 8:00 a.m.-4:30 p.m.
+Friday: 8:00 a.m.-4:00 p.m.